Canada

 An interesting provision in this new law is that it allows a child to have up to 4 parents:

 Multi-Parent Agreements.
 Two to four people can be considered the parents of a child where the intended parents are parties to a pre-conception parentage agreement.
 Multi-parent agreements can be used when a donor wants to retain some decision-making responsibility or parenting time or where more than two adults wish to co-parent children together.
 In such a case, two to four parties may execute a parentage agreement to determine the parentage of a child.
 Generally, the egg providers and their spouses must be parties to the agreement.
 These agreements must be executed pre-conception.
-Suppose a parentage agreement is validly executed and meets the Children’s Law Act requirements.
 The child’s birth certificate can be amended to record the parents under the agreement.

 While the Children’s Law Act should provide greater flexibility to individuals as they structure and plan their families, the changes will also allow for complex and novel parental arrangements.